Computational-Bioinformatics/course-information/README.md

  + __Exams__: The exams will cover all of the material in their associated module(s).
 The finalized date for each of the exams will be announced at least one week in advance of the scheduled date.
 Unless prior arrangements are made with the course instructor, all students will be expected to take these exams on the scheduled date and complete the exams in the stated period of time.

  + __Laboratory Assignments__: These assignments invite students to explore the concepts, tools, and techniques associated with the field of bioinformatics.
 All of the laboratory assignments require the use of the provided tools to study,  design, implement, and evaluate informatics systems that solve biology problems.
-To ensure that students are ready to utilize and develop appropriate software in both other classes at Allegheny College and after graduation, the instructor will assign individuals to teams for some of the laboratory assignments.
+To ensure that students are ready to utilize and develop appropriate software in both other classes at the college level and after graduation, the instructor may assign individuals to teams for some of the laboratory assignments.
 Unless specified otherwise, each laboratory assignment will be due at the beginning of the next laboratory session.
 Some of the assignments in this course will expect students to give both a short presentation and a demonstration of the bioinformatics solution that they created.

  + __Final Project__: This project will present you with an opportunity to design and implement a correct and carefully evaluated bioinformatics solution for a specific problem.
 Completion of the final project will require you to apply all of the knowledge and skills that you have acquired during the course of the semester to solve a bioinformatics problem.
 The details for the final project will be given approximately two months before the project due date (during finals week).